Simple and Useful Tips to Move Heavy Furniture Items

 - Once everything is disassembled, ask a friend to help you carry out the mattress, bed frame, and other parts separately and safely

-- Check if your sofa can be taken apart
+- Check if your sofa can be disassembled and then move it part by part

-- If your sofa can not be disassembled, pivot and tilt it around the corners of your home
+- If your sofa is unibody, pivot and tilt it around the tight corners or doors

-- Unplug the oven/shut off the gas supply
+- Unplug the oven from the power supply or turn off the gas knob

 - Clean your oven thoroughly and dry it

-- Wrap all detachable parts in bubble wrap/newspaper and put into a sturdy bag
+- Wrap all detachable parts in bubble wrap/newspaper and put them together

-- Place the oven on the moving dolly and move to a safe place
+- Place the oven on the moving dolly and move it to the safe place

 - Unplug the power cord